sndrsmnk/ng-rddmarc/README.md

 $ ng-rddmarc -r -x ./report.xml
 ```
 This processes the <code>./report.xml</code> file as (<code>-x</code>)XML,
-replace records in the database if any exists, and quit.
+replacing records in the database if any exists, and quits.

 ```shell
 $ ng-rddmarc -x /opt/dump/xmls/